Robertfarb/whiteboarding-curriculum/README.md

 ## W10D5
 ### Homework
 * **[Personal Pitch video][personal-pitch-video]** in Job Search Folder by 9am.
+  * Upload the video to your Job Search Google Drive
+  * Paste the link to Jobberwocky in your "Personal Pitch"
 * **[JavaScript Project][js-project] due 12pm.**
-  * Add live and repo links to the JavaScript Project Scorecard in your Job Search Folder.
+  * Add live link to the Jobberwocky and click "Queue for review" to submit.
+NB: Make sure you've moved your proposal readme to a 'docs' folder.
+Then, create a production readme.
 * Read about [Behavioral Questions][behavioral-questions].
 * Familiarize yourself with more [behavioral questions][31-questions].